 The daily value is either the daily mean (such as daily mean temperature) or a sum (such as daily precipitation).
 Daily, monthly, seasonal and annual averages are automatically calculated as well as precipitation sums.

 Besides the already available statistics and observations we can handle specific requests that best suit the customers needs.
 These may include for example calculating the number of rainy days in a certain month or heat summations at a specific location.

 The weather observations are in digital form from the beginning of 1961.
 Older observations are constantly added to the database, but there are still significant gaps in term of their spatial and temporal resolution.

 The cost and delivery of statistics and observations

-Weather observations and statistics are free of charge from the beginning of 2013.
-However the Finnish Meteorological Institute will charge for the data delivery based on the time required to assemble the data.
+Even though the weather and climate data are free, the Finnish Meteorological Institute will charge for the manual data delivery, custom requests and other material that is non-open data .
 This charge is based on the laws and regulations concerning the Finnish Meteorological Institute.
 The data is delivered to the customer in the format of their choosing, usually as a ready Excel-chart sent by email.